danielwertheim/myinfluxdbclient/README.md

 The version will be `pre v1.0.0` until the milestones: [Gecko](https://github.com/danielwertheim/myinfluxdbclient/milestones/Gecko) and [Schema exploration](https://github.com/danielwertheim/myinfluxdbclient/milestones/Schema%20exploration); are done.
 Potentially also [Digger](https://github.com/danielwertheim/myinfluxdbclient/milestones/Digger)

+## Focus of the client
+The focus of this driver is of getting data into InfluxDB and to allow you to manage data/schemas.
+When it comes to queries, there will be support for queries returning typed objects as well as raw JSON.
+The queries will initially be defined using strings, hence no typed c# lambda expression trees or anything like it.

 ## Getting setup
 All operations are currently located on `InfluxDbClient` which extends the interface `IInfluxDbClient`.
 Internally it makes use of [Requester](https://github.com/danielwertheim/requester) to perform all HTTP-requests.